RyKaj/Documentation/Agile/Terminology.md

 **Self-Organisation**: The quality of a team which allows it to inspect and adapt its behaviours, without external guidance, so that a goal or purpose can be met.
 A self-organising team must be sufficiently cross-functional in terms of the skills it incorporates for planned work to be done.
 Team members may exhibit a degree of cross-skilling so that each is capable of doing more than one kind of activity.

+**Service**: A work that is performed by one or more people that benefits others.
+Any organization represents a network of services where each node in the network represents a service, even if that service spans across functions within the organizational hierarchy.
+With computer software, a service is software that performs automated tasks, responds to hardware events, or listens for data requests from other software.

+**Service Team**: A unit of capacity (service delivery unit) comprised of individuals and/or groups that need to be engaged to provide a service.
+Service Team can be formal or informal.

 **Skills Silo**: A constraint upon team self-organisation which restricts individual team members to performing only one type of activity.

+**Shift-left**: The premise behind “Shift Left” is that we move things that are typically performed in later stages earlier.

+**Skills Silo**: A constraint upon squad self-organisation which restricts individual team members to performing only one type of activity.

+**Sources of Dissatisfaction**: Reasons for internal dissatisfactions (What prevents teams and individuals from delivering professional results and meeting customer expectations?
+What affects their personal job  satisfaction?), and external to the team dissatisfactions (Why customers are unhappy?
+What do they complain about?)
+Find more here: Sources of Dissatisfaction

 **Sponsorship**: The momentum provided by stakeholders for implementing change across an organisation.
 Agile transformation typically requires deep and pervasive change, and a correspondingly strong sponsorship which is communicated across multiple levels.
 See also: organisational gravity.